h-yung/naginata-notes/README.md

 **Optimizations**:
 - **[IN PROGRESS]** Make searchable by tag.
 - Searchable by title fragment, autocomplete.
+- Make it possible to update more than one field at a time, and clicking into the existing text or information.
 - Try autodeployment setup.
 - Should probably retitle this web app.
 - Update stack (apparently current heroku stack is now behind).
+- Rebuild any and all of the functionality in React.

 **Priorty level**: Low, as I'm focusing on React for next few works.
 However, bug fix may get prioritized.